omeka/Documentation/source/Helping/docathon.rst

 For simplicity, we've created a couple of issues on the Documentation repo that reflect the guides above.
 Adding comments there will be the quickest way to ask us a question.
 We'll be watching, and will respond as quickly as we can.

+Hannah has also created a #cunygc channel in the `Docathon's Slack <http://docathon.slack.com>`_.
+That'll also be a good place to ask questions.